Tour Gear Round Up: Major Champion Using Steel Driver Shaft

 However, a video on social media during lockdown showed him using the Honma TR20 driver so questions began to arise as to whether he was signing with the company after they split with Rose

-Well, Sergio is back using the Ping G410 driver and looks to still have a full bag of Pings including Blueprint irons, Glide 2.0 wedges and a Ping PLD Anser putter.
+Well, Sergio is back using the Ping G410 driver and looks to still have an almost-full bag of Pings including Blueprint irons, Glide 2.0 wedges and a Ping PLD Anser putter.

-We haven’t seen his fairway woods yet but we assume they’re still TaylorMade.

 Rickie Fowler

-Note: Update: He continued to use the SIM Max during Thursday’s opening round